The main role of modern education is to support the next generation of youth in taking on our brave yet slightly broken world

 Despite global economic progress, environmental upheavals and the unprecedented growth of digital technologies, educational institutions have kept one foot in the past.
 Universities may be a beacon of change in many ways, not least in advancing scientific knowledge, but they’ve been slow to keep up with the modern times.
 That is until the pandemic forced change upon them.

 During the first wave of COVID-19, most universities around the world moved their services online with remarkable speed and efficiency.
-It was a mammoth task, encompassing the redesign of subjects for online delivery, training the academic staff in the use of remote learning platforms, and putting in place emergency resources (such as laptop banks) to ensure student access.
+It was a mammoth task, encompassing the redesign of subjects for online delivery, training the academic staff in the use of online learning platforms, and putting in place emergency resources (such as laptop banks) to ensure student access.

 In April 2020, UOW closed for two busy weeks while working behind the scenes to deliver 80 training webinars to over 1,700 staff and to brief the teachers on how to best support their students.
 There were many late nights, check-in surveys and mountains of data.
-To everyone’s relief, the system seemed to have worked well – the University was later recognised for its successful transition to remote delivery, receiving the Australian Financial Review 2020 Higher Education Award for Learning Experience.
+To everyone’s relief, the system seemed to have worked well – the University was later recognised for its successful transition to online delivery, receiving the Australian Financial Review 2020 Higher Education Award for Learning Experience.

 Yet when the world reopened again in 2021, it brought back all the big feelings about the new normal: excitement and anxiety, elation and stress.
 This period of transitional limbo has also unearthed the ultimate paradox: innovative, digital-enabled learning opportunities beyond humans’ dreams sitting alongside the fear of the unknown.
 Suddenly, we’ve been asked to both carry out a deep reflection and speedy action, simultaneously.